-The preparation of the consolidated financial statements in conformity with IFRSs approved by the FSC requires management to make judgments, estimates and assumptions that affect the application of the accounting policies and the reported amount of assets, liabilities, income and expenses.
+The preparation of the parent-company-only financial statements based on "Regulations Governing the Preparation of Financial Reports" by Securities Issuers" requires management to make judgments, estimates and assumptions that affect the application of the accounting policies and the reported amount of assets, liabilities, income and expenses.
 Actual results may differ from these estimates.